 Based on face-to-face communication, yearly workshops and questionnaires an analysis of user needs is performed.

 T2 Development of user specific post processing methods

 Based on the results from T1 a user specific interface will be implemented.
 The implementation will be partly based on routines from MiKlip-Modules C and E.

 D1 Implementation of user workshops

 D2 Development and Implementation of a user specific post processing tool

 A questionnaire on user needs revealed large interest in decadal temperature, precipitation and wind predictions over Germany including information on skill and spread.
 The user workshop 2016 in Offenbach showed various needs of different user groups: original data, specific predictions or general information.

 Within MiKlip the multi-layer MiKlip prediction website has been developed showing decadal temperature predictions as 4-year means on a 5° grid with background information.
 The user workshop 2017 in Stahnsdorf discussed user needs and possible decadal prediction products.
 There is large interest in decadal predictions.
 However, the discussions and a questionnaire on the website showed that decadal products like the website should contain further variables, higher resolution over Europe and a simpler starting point.
 These requirements are currently being implemented.

-The skill of further variables, like precipitation, wind and storm frequency, has been analyzed analogue to the website.
-The GPCC drought index of the DWD combining standardized precipitation and standardized climatic water balance has been applied for decadal predictions.
+The skill of further variables, like precipitation, wind and storm frequency, has been analysed analogue to the website.
+The GPCC drought index of the DWD combining standardised precipitation and standardised climatic water balance has been applied for decadal predictions.
 Further products like ETCCDI extreme indices and the implementation of the operational user-oriented interface are prepared.
-Personal interviews with governmental agencies and international organizations have been conducted to facilitate individual feedbacks on existing products and co-operations in developing new products.
+Personal interviews with governmental agencies and international organisations have been conducted to facilitate individual feedbacks on existing products and co-operations in developing new products.
 A newsletter informs 75 interested persons on decadal prediction product news.

 1st workshop summary (PDF in German)